-- Students who earn any associate’s degree from a Mass community college are exempted from submitting an application fee.
-(This benefit exceeds the scope of the MassTransfer policy and is unique to Westfield.)
+- Students who earn any associate’s degree from a Massachusetts community college are exempted from submitting an application fee.
+This benefit exceeds the scope of the MassTransfer policy and is unique to Westfield.

-- Mass community college graduates of associate’s degree programs designated for MassTransfer by Westfield will be guaranteed admission to a Westfield-designated bachelor’s degree program, provided they earn a minimum 2.5 cumulative average at the time of application (2.6 minimum average required for education licensure programs; 2.7 minimum cumulative average required for Athletic Training and Movement Science), complete their application files by the designated priority filing date, do not enroll at any other institution after earning the associate’s degree, and space is available in the designated bachelor’s degree program.
+- Massachusetts community college graduates of associate’s degree programs designated for MassTransfer by Westfield will be guaranteed admission to a corresponding Westfield-designated bachelor’s degree program, provided they earn a minimum 2.5 cumulative average at the time of application (2.60 minimum average required for Education licensure programs; 2.70 minimum cumulative average required for Athletic Training and Movement Science), complete their application files by the designated priority filing date, do not enroll at any other institution after earning the associate’s degree, and space is available in the designated bachelor’s degree program.

-- Students transferring to Westfield from any two-year or four-year Mass public higher education institution after completing the 34-credit MassTransfer Block, (as certified by the sending Mass public higher education institution), will be required to complete no more than 6 credits/2 courses of Westfield’s general education core requirements, exclusive of courses that are required for a student’s major program.
-The additional 0 to 6 credits of required Westfield core course work to be completed will be determined by the Admission Office in accordance with Westfield’s academic policies at the time of acceptance and will appear on the accepted student’s preliminary transfer credit audit.
+Students transferring to Westfield from any two-year or four-year Massachusetts public higher education institution after completing the 34-credit MassTransfer Block, (as certified by the sending Massachusetts public higher education institution), will be required to complete no more than 6 credits/2 courses of Westfield’s general education core requirements, excluding courses that are required for a student’s major program.
+The additional 0 to 6 credits of required Westfield core course work to be completed will be determined by the Admission Office in accordance with Westfield’s academic policies at the time of acceptance and will appear on the accepted student’s preliminary transfer credit audit sheet.

-- A complete list of each Mass community college’s MassTransfer-approved programs with WSU is printed in WSU’s MassTransfer Details brochures and posted on the Massachusetts Department of Higher Education website.
+- A complete list of each Massachusetts community college’s MassTransfer-approved programs is printed in WSU’s MassTransfer Details brochures and posted on the Massachusetts Department of Higher Education website.

 The MassTransfer Tuition Waiver Program